pivotal/blog/content/post/operationalizing-datascience-models-on-pivotal-stack.md

 processing engine and
 [GemFire](https://pivotal.io/big-data/pivotal-gemfire) as our
-in-memory data grid to cache the data from our analytic data warehouse (Greenplum).
+in-memory data grid to cache the data from our analytic data warehouse (Greenplum) and perform lightweight in-memory analytics.
 All the components of our scoring pipeline run within CloudFoundry.
 The analytics datawarehouse (Greenplum) can be within or outside of CloudFoundry, as the models can be trained and iterated upon offline.